AmeyaK17/AmeyaK17/README.md

 ## <p align="center" style="font-size:48px;">  Apple WWDC Student Challenge Winner </p>

-<p align="center"> I'm a software engineer with a Master’s degree in Computer Science from Syracuse University and over 1.5 years of industry experience.
-My journey in technology has been marked by notable achievements, including winning the Apple WWDC Student Challenge 2024, and two Hackathons.
-I specialize in building scalable, high-performance applications using technologies like Java, JavaScript, Spring Boot, React.js, and Node.js.
+<p align="center"> I’m a Software Engineer at Goldman Sachs with a Master’s degree in Computer Science from Syracuse University.
+My journey in technology includes notable achievements such as winning the Apple WWDC Student Challenge and two hackathons.
+I specialize in building scalable, high-performance applications using Java, JavaScript, Spring Boot and React.js.

 I am passionate about creating software solutions that can positively impact and enhance people's lives.
 I am actively seeking roles in software development, where I can apply my skills and knowledge to projects that foster innovation and social good. </p>